Revenue Per Employee

 Revenue per employee is a measure of how efficiently a particular company is utilizing its employees.
 In general, relatively high revenue per employee is a positive sign that suggests the company is finding ways to squeeze more sales (revenue) out of each of its workers.

 Labor needs vary from industry to industry, and labor-intensive companies will typically have lower revenue per employee ratios than companies that require less labor.
-Hence, a comparison of revenue per employee is generally most meaningful among companies within the same industry, and the definition of a "high" or "low" ratio should be made with this in mind.
+Hence, a comparison of revenue per employee is generally most meaningful among companies within the same industry, and the definition of a 'high' or 'low' ratio should be made with this in mind.

 Additionally, a company's age can influence its revenue per employee ratio.
 Young companies may be in the process of escalating their hiring activity to fill key positions, yet their revenues may still be relatively small.
 Such firms tend to have lower revenue per employee ratios than more established companies that can leverage those same key positions over a larger revenue base.

 In the case of Company XYZ, the $160,256 figure we calculated above is of little analytical value when examined by itself.
-They key is to see how this figure compares against historical readings: Are the firm's revenues per employee rising or falling?
+The key is to see how this figure compares against historical readings: Are the firm's revenues per employee rising or falling?
 Investors should also see how well the ratio stacks up against industry peers.